lmcjt37/curated-tv-and-film/CONTRIBUTING.md

 _Please make sure you include all necessary fields and try to stick to the format given below.
 Replace any [] or {} tokens with the relevant information stated_

 Your PR will be reviewed carefully to see if it fits the bill, with very loose guidelines.
-The URL format doesn't matter so much as long as the link works and a video or image can be retrieved.
+The URL format doesn't matter so much as long as the link works and a video can be retrieved.

 Remember that the video URLs should reference snippets or clips from of your favourite scene from the movie.
 We aren't hosting trailers, credits or fan videos.

-Also, bear in mind that that only single entries to the content will be accepted.
+Also, bear in mind that that only one entry to the content will be accepted at a time.
 You should raise additional PR's for extra content.
 This allows us to validate each PR in isolation.

+The image that is added to support the content should be a JPEG and added to the `main/public/assets` folder.
+Make sure the quality of the image is decent and represents the scene from the video you are referencing.

 ## TV Shows